VallieTracy/Pres-Election-Partisan-Breakdown/README.md

 ## Files Included in This Repo:
 <i>We have many files included in this repo which you will not need if you choose to clone it.
 So these are the files you'll need to focus on.</i>
 * Assets folder which contains the `style.css`.
-* Resources folder containing the various CSV voting data along with
+* Resources folder containing the various voting data in CSV format, along with shapefiles used for both MN precincts and US counties.
+* Templates folder containing the various html pages, of which there are four.
+* Flask app `flask_app.py` which gets called in the final `run.py` file
+* Two Dash apps (counties_app.py, precinct_app.py) which contain the code to create both the county and MN precinct maps.
+* Overall run.py file which calls the above three files.
+* WSGI.py file, which is Django's primary deployment platform.

 https://public.opendatasoft.com/explore/dataset/us-county-boundaries/table/?refine.stusab=MN